huizizhang949/chdp/README.md

-The chdp package is developed for implementing covariate-dependent hierarchical Dirichlet process, which allows for clustering across related datasets and incorporating the information of external covariate.
+The chdp package is developed for implementing covariate-dependent hierarchical Dirichlet process, which allows for clustering across related datasets and incorporating the information of external covariates.
 The covariate can be flexibly included through different kernel functions.
 Two different applications are included in the package, one for single-cell clustering with a Gaussian kernel, and the other for clustering time-series data based on vector autoregression